edm00se/blog/_drafts/-task-runners-pt3-gulp.md

 </section>

 ### Intro
 Last time, we covered how to install, configure, and use Grunt to automate some common web optimization tasks to aid our development workflow.
+There was a lot to cover and I'm about to segue to a different tool (which performs the same function), which has a couple specific gains beyond some other niceties; I'll get to those in a bit.
+For now, hang on and enjoy the ride.

 ### Gulp
-asdf
+[Gulp](http://gulpjs.com/) advertises that they want to help you "automate and enhance your workflow", which I believe both Grunt and gulp do, but gulp certainly has caught my attention.

 #### Install Dependencies
 asdf